cratas/langchain-explorer/README.md

 Next.js (TypeScript) project that shows the possibilities of using LangChain technology in connection with different LLMs with different configurations.
 It points out the advantages or disadvantages of different configurations of the mentioned technologies together with their economic aspect.

+## Install dependencies

+- `yarn` installing all dependencies from package.json and run husky prepare

 ## Quick start

 - `yarn dev` run application for development